polterguy/system42/components/common-widgets/uploader/README.md

 ![alt tag](screenshots/ajax-dropbox-example-screenshot.png)

 When you click an item in the above DataGrid, a Modal Ajax window will ask you if you wish to delete or download the file.
-Not too bad for 52 lines of Hyperlambda ...
+Basically, a "complete" DropBox implementation.
+Not too bad for 52 lines of Hyperlambda.